smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/readme.md

 * Simplified shapefile as output
 NOTE: ADM-ZIP is blocking

+## Install

+To be added

-## The API make use of the following modules downloadable via npm:
+### The API make use of the following modules downloadable via npm:

 * Express
 * ADM-ZIP